-One media supplier accounted for 15% and 11% of the total cost of revenues during the years ended December 31, 2016 and 2015, respectively.
-Four data suppliers accounted for 30%, 19%, 11% and 11% of the total cost of revenues for the year ended December 31, 2014.
+There was no individual supplier that accounted for more than 10% of the total cost of revenue (exclusive of depreciation and amortization) for the year ended December 31, 2017.
+One media supplier accounted for 15% and 11% of the total cost of revenue for the years ended December 31, 2016 and 2015, respectively.

-As of December 31, 2016, there was no individual vendor that accounted for more than 10% of the Company's total trade accounts payable, while as of December 31, 2015, two media suppliers accounted for 16% and 12% of the Company's total trade accounts payable.
+As of December 31, 2017, there was one media supplier that accounted for 11% of the Company's total trade accounts payable.
+As of December 31, 2016, there was no individual vendor that accounted for more than 10% of the of the Company's total trade accounts payable.